Jože Plečnik

-His style is associated with the Vienna Secession style of architecture (a type of Art Nouveau).
+His style is associated with the Vienna Secession style of architecture (a type of Art Nouveau), but he also has influences from the baroque tradition in Slovenia, as well as Byzantine and early eighteenth century Viennese architecture.
+Plečnik was one of the notable twentieth century masters who embraced historic forms and ideas, paying what he believed to be a debt to history.
+He remained a classicist of the Schinkel School, rejecting the more radical ideas of other European architects such as Walter Gropius.
 Besides in Ljubljana, he worked in Vienna, Belgrade and on Prague Castle.
 He influenced the avant-garde Czech Cubism.
 He is also a founding member of the Ljubljana School of Architecture, joining it upon an invitation by Ivan Vurnik, another notable Ljubljana architect.

 Life

-Plečnik was born in Maribor,-Duplek present-day Slovenia, the son of Helena (Molka) and Andrej Plečnik.
+Plečnik was born in Laibach, present-day Ljubljana, Slovenia, to Andreas Plečnik, a carpenter from Hotedršica, and to Helena (née Molka) from Ljubljana, and he was baptized Josef Plečnik.
+Plečnik followed in his father's footsteps, training in woodworking during primary school.
+This knowledge proved useful in Vienna where he worked for two years as a designer and supervisor making furniture at a woodworking company.
+As a teenager he was sent to a vocational school, but as a talented draftsman, he then was sent to a technical school in Graz, where he found his first mentor, Léopold Theyer.
 He studied under noted Viennese architect and educator Otto Wagner and worked in Wagner's architecture office until 1900.
 A woman-friend asked Plečnik to marry her written in a letter.
-He replied, “I am already married to my architecture.”
+He replied, "I am already married to my architecture."